-Consider dividing your cinema or theatre into sectors.
-If the site is organised into departments and sections, these should be identified as separate search sectors.
+Divide your aerodrome into sections.
+If the site is organised into separate elements such as flying school, parachute school etc. these should be identified as separate search sectors.
 Each sector must be of manageable size.

-Each sector search plan should have a written checklist - signed when completed - for the information of the cinema or theatre security manager.
+The sector search plans should have a written checklist - signed by the aerodrome security manager following a search to show what areas have been completed.

-Remember to include the stairs, fire escapes, corridors, toilets and lifts in the search plan, as well as car parks, service yards and other areas outside the building.
-If evacuation is considered or implemented, then a search of the assembly areas, the routes to them and the surrounding area should also be made prior to evacuation.
+Remember to include all offices, hangers, storage areas, stairs, corridors etc. within the search plan, as well as car parks, fuel stores, aircraft stands and other areas outside buildings.

+If evacuation is considered or implemented, then a search of the evacuation point(s), the routes to them and the surrounding area should also be made.

 Consider the most effective method of initiating the search.
-You could:
+If your site has staff, you could use personal radios or pagers.